YesSequitur/markdown-test/README.md

 - _groups.yaml_
 - _defaults.yaml_

-As well as a &quot;_testbed.yaml_&quot; file to allow pyATS to connect into and profile the network.
+Notice that there is also a &quot;_testbed.yaml_&quot; file to allow pyATS to connect into and profile the network.
 Next, you&#39;ll notice we also have two directories.
 The first one called &quot;_host\_vars_&quot; which will house our OSPF host variables (note: you can use the _hosts.yaml_ file instead, but I have chosen to create a separate directory to perform this task).
 The second is called &quot;_templates_&quot; which will house our OSPF Jinja2 template.

 Importantly, you&#39;ll notice a &quot;_capture-golden_&quot; file.
 This is a very simple bash script used to capture our &quot;golden&quot; snapshot of our desired OSPF state.
 It simply executes a pyATS command.
 You can type this command by hand should you wish, but since the output directory has to remain the same since it will be referenced by the _Pynir.py_ script – for consistency, I have elected to execute it from a bash script to prevent me mistyping the output destination.
 Let&#39;s use Vim and look inside to see what&#39;s going on: